Home Backtesting and trading How To Become A Successful Quant Trader in 2024 (Can You Be...

 The long-term risk premium for owning stocks has been a few percentage points above the inflation rate (you just need to have patience and wait).
 Your opportunity cost should be as high as possible.
 The famous investor Charlie Munger once said that his opportunity cost is his investments in Berkshire Hathaway and Costco, at the right price.

 Don’t waste your best years chasing the dream of striking it rich as a quantified trader.
 Make a timeline and see your progress.
-As long as you are making money and making progress, you might be on the right track.
+You might be on the right track as long as you are making money and making progress.

-Nevertheless, in trading, you easily derail, so be careful not to waste your time.
+Nevertheless, you easily derail in trading, so be careful not to waste your time.

 Is quantitative trading stressful?

-Any trading is stressful, but much of it depends on your personality.
+Quantitative trading might be stressful, but it depends on your personality.
 Are you fine with taking financial risks?
 There is no best personality type for trading, but in general terms, we believe introverts perform better than extroverts.
 (Please take a look at our personality test for traders.)

-Our experience tells us the best traders are those that are cautious.
-The balance between risk-taking and risk-aversion is a delicate one.
+Our experience tells us the best traders are those who are cautious.
+The balance between risk-taking and risk aversion is a delicate one.
 Will a loss make you hesitate and stop trading?
 Will profits make you feel invincible and turn you into a monster of risk-taking?
 Are you liable to the most common trading biases?

-These are all questions it’s impossible to answer until you have tried.
+These are all questions that are impossible to answer until you have tried.

 You don’t need to be a rocket scientist to become a quant.
 As we wrote above, we have yet to see that complex models make more money.
 One dollar earned is one dollar earned, no matter how many variables you are using.